restfb/restfb/migrations.md

 ## tl;dr
 * RC2
   * `User.Work` -> `WorkExperience`
+  * `FacebookPermissions` interface is the only enum now, all permission are part of it.
 * RC1
   * Logging changed, `slf4j` is used if present
   * `Comment.Attachment` -> `StoryAttachment`